The Wild Merced River Canyon: Gateway to Yosemite National Park

 A Bloomin' Explosion of Color

 Billions of wildflowers, especially California Poppies, painted the landscape like an impressionist canvas.
-Though this was a special show, the canyon always has touches to poppy splendor in the early Spring.
+Though this was a special show, the canyon always has touches to poppy splendor in early Spring.

 If you have ever tried to gather a bunch of these poppies in a cut bouquet to put in a vase on your dining table, you will find these blossoms furl their showy petals and begin to droop sadly.
 They thrive only in bright sunshine.